Pierre Pucheu: Trial and execution

-By then, however, General Charles de Gaulle was the dominant influence in North Africa, not Pétain.
+By then, however, General Charles de Gaulle was the dominant influence in North Africa, not Giraud.
 Despite the safe passage offer, Pucheu was arrested and charged with treason and making illegal arrests, and was transferred to Algiers in October 1943.
 He was tried in March 1944, convicted, and sentenced to death.
 Despite a request for clemency by General Giraud, de Gaulle refused to intervene, although personally regretting the political necessity of Pucheu's execution, and expressing admiration for the way in which he had conducted himself during the trial.
 Pucheu was the first person tried under the French Committee of National Liberation's September 1943 edict charging all Vichy ministers with treason; it is said that de Gaulle had ensured that he faced the death penalty in order to undermine any further collaboration in France.
 On 20 March 1944, Pucheu was executed by firing squad.
 He met his death with great courage, shaking hands with the firing squad, and giving the order to fire himself.
 He was the first of the leading collaborationist figures to be executed directly under de Gaulle's jurisdiction.